Ethics and human rights

 Business ethics

 Sustainability and ethical behavior are integral parts of our DNA and our license to operate.
-This is a precondition for our long-term success as a business and Danfoss’ name must always be associated with respect for human rights, proper working conditions and social and environmental considerations.
+This is a precondition for our long-term success as a business and the respect for human rights, proper working conditions and social and environmental considerations are integral parts of our identity.

-Danfoss has joined the UN Global Compact and its 10 principles for responsible business behavior, and we follow the UN Guiding Principles for business and human rights.
+Since 2002, Danfoss has been part of the UN Global Compact and its 10 principles for responsible business behavior.
+We are committed to aligning our business practices with the UN Guiding Principles for business and human rights.

 Our ethical guidelines

-Since 2008, Danfoss’ Ethics Handbook set detailed our internal rules and requirements regarding human rights, labor rights, anti-corruption and fair competition.
-The Ethics Handbook is updated when new or revised legislation is issued and complemented by compliance manuals and online training programs for the above issues along with data privacy and export control.
+Danfoss’ Ethics Handbook incorporates our internal rules and requirements regarding human rights, labor rights, anti-corruption and fair competition.
+The handbook is updated when new or revised legislations are issued.
+It is complemented by compliance manuals and online training programs for the above issues along with data privacy and export control.

-Transparency about ethical issues is important for maintaining an ethics culture in the company.
-To track ethical behavior, Danfoss monitors and report on the number of dismissals due to unethical behavior.
+Transparency about ethical issues is important for maintaining an ethical culture in the company.
+To track ethical behavior, Danfoss monitors and reports on the number of dismissals due to unethical behavior.

 Compliance programs